-Staten Island NYPD officer is up for the 'Challenge'
+Nicole Zanatta, Staten Island NYPD officer, is up for the 'Challenge' on MTV - amNewYork

 Zanatta, a 26-year-old NYPD officer with the 120th Precinct in Staten Island, traveled to Thailand to take on the 29th season of MTV’s toughest reality show, “The Challenge.”

-Now nine weeks in, Zanatta, along with seven other “underdogs,” are still fighting their way through grueling obstacle courses to prove their dominance over some of the show’s elite competitors, including Johnny “Bananas” Devenanzio and Chris “CT” Tamburello.
+Now one week away from the finale, Zanatta is still fighting her way through grueling obstacle courses to prove dominance over some of the show’s elite competitors, including Chris “CT” Tamburello.
 The winners will take home their share of a $350,000 prize.

 Below, NYC’s “underdog” shares a bit about how her “blue-blooded attitude” helped prepare her for the show.
 Plus, she hints at whether or not she proves her “champ” status this season.